 Determining the fair value of our reporting units involves the use of significant estimates and assumptions and considerable management judgment.
 We base our fair value estimates on assumptions we believe to be reasonable at the time, but such assumptions are subject to inherent uncertainty.
-Changes in market conditions or other factors outside of our control, such as a worsening of expected impact of COVID-19, could cause us to change key assumptions and our judgment about a reporting unit's prospects.
+Changes in market conditions or other factors outside of our control could cause us to change key assumptions and our judgment about a reporting unit's prospects.
 Similarly, in a specific period, a reporting unit could significantly underperform relative to its historical or projected future operating results.
 Either situation could result in a meaningfully different estimate of the fair value of our reporting units, and a consequent future impairment charge.